-Pick the Fillet tool on the Modify toolbar and then type R and Enter.
+Pick the Fillet tool on the Modify panel and then type R and Enter.
 Type 2 and Enter to set the system for a 2-radius arc.
 Select the two lines representing a corner where one of the angled lines meet a vertical line and the 2 arc will appear on the edge of the perimeter as shown in Figure 13.14.
 There are four arcs in this boundary.
 Hit Enter to repeat the Fillet command each time, and pick twice to define the intersection that will remain.

-Figure 13.14 - Adding Four Fillets

-Rotating Two Line Using the Rotate Command

-The Rotate command allows you to rotate entities around a base or center point.
-Select the Rotate command on the Modify toolbar.
-Select the Rotate command on the Modify toolbar and pick the line just below the horizontal centerline.
+Figure 13.14 - Adding Four Fillets Rotating Two Line Using the Rotate Command The Rotate command allows you to rotate entities around a base or center point.
+Select the Rotate command on the Modify panel and pick the line just below the horizontal centerline.
 The selected entity will be dotted as shown in Figure 13.15.
 To continue with the command, press Enter to select the base point of rotation.
 Select the Endpoint of the line as shown in Figure 13.15.
 Type 3 and Enter for the degrees of clockwise rotation to finish this detail will appear as shown in Figure 13.16.

+Figure 13.15 - Base Point for Rotation

+Figure 13.16 - First Rotated Line

+Hit Enter to repeat the Rotate command and pick the bottom horizontal line.
+The selected entities will be dotted as shown in Figure 13.17.
+To continue with the command, press Enter to select the base point of rotation.
+Select the Endpoint of the line as shown in Figure 13.17.
+Type -3 and Enter for the degrees of clockwise rotation to finish this detail will appear as shown in Figure 13.18.